 Ship Science is a maritime engineering course unique to the University of Southampton.
 For over 40 years we have been at the forefront of teaching the discipline.
-The 2016 Guardian University Guide for Mechanical Engineering which includes Ship Science ranked our courses number 4 in the UK and our research forms a key part of our student education.
+The 2016 Guardian University Guide for Mechanical Engineering, which includes Ship Science, ranked our courses number 4 in the UK and our research forms a key part of our student education.
 In the most recent National Student Survey, 100% of our students were satisfied with the course (MEng Ship Science, NSS 2015).

 If you are interested in the engineering of ships, leisure craft and offshore structures then Southampton's Ship Science degree courses are the choice for you.